 If you ask us, we would say it is a decent feature, not exceptional though!
 As we know, Apple users have to face such problems now and then, this could be one that is added to the list.
 In this article, we provide a complete guideline on how to fix Photo Stream Not Working on iPhone issue.

-How to Fix My Photo Stream Not Working issue on iPhone?
+My Photo Stream Not Working issue on iPhone?

 More often than not, photos that you want to add to a stream, don’t sync on your iOS device.
-Moreover, sometimes, Photo Stream goes off and does not recognise the photos.
+Moreover, sometimes, Photo Stream goes off and does not recognize the photos.
 So, what’s the solution for it?
 Well, let’s look at some of the basic tips that you can apply to fix the issue.

 Turn On My Photo Stream on iPhone Under Settings, iCloud